-- D.8.1 Subparagraph 119.020(a)(viii) is replaced by section 7 of CASA EX 82/21 which makes reference to the use of an instrument made in accordance with paragraph 61.055 (1) (a) and subparagraph 61.060 (1) (b) (i).
-The Prescription of Aircraft and Ratings CASR Part 61 (Edition 8) Instrument 2021 is an instrument that is made in accordance with these requirements. - D.8.2 The following are examples of aircraft changes considered against the definition of significant change provided by section 7 of CASA EX 82/21. - D.8.3 The Part 61 rating applicable to the Boeing 737-300 to 900 includes more than one model and variant29.
-If an operator is currently using the B737-400 for air transport operations and seeks to introduce the B737-800 then this would be considered a significant change as Column 3 is annotated with DTR30 and these two variants are in different cells of Column 2 thereby requiring the conduct of differences training. - D.8.4 The Part 61 rating applicable to the Airbus A320 includes more than one model and variant31.
-If an operator is currently using the A320 series for air transport operations and seeks to introduce the A321 series then this would not be considered to be a significant change as these two variants are in the same cell of Column 2.
+- D.8.1 Subparagraph 119.020(a)(viii) is replaced by section 7 of CASA EX68/24 which makes reference to the use of an instrument made in accordance with paragraph 61.055 (1) (a) and subparagraph 61.060 (1) (b) (i). - D.8.2 The following are examples of aircraft changes considered against the definition of significant change provided by section 7 of CASA EX68/24. - D.8.3 The Part 61 rating applicable to the Boeing 737-300 to 900 includes more than one model and variant.
+If an operator is currently using the B737-400 for air transport operations and seeks to introduce the B737-800 then this would be considered a significant change as Column 3 is annotated with DTR and these two variants are in different cells of Column 2 thereby requiring the conduct of differences training. - D.8.4 The Part 61 rating applicable to the Airbus A320 includes more than one model and variant.
+If an operator is currently using the A320 series for air transport operations